4 Tips to De-Escalate Conflict at Your Workplace

 - Ask for visual of best outcomes from all parties

 “In the best case scenario, what do you envision happening?”
 This simple question gets people to be unstuck and takes them from problem mode to resolution mode.
 You are establishing hope and that is exactly what is needed in times of angst and frustration.

 The beauty in all of us is that we are both logical and emotional beings.
 A good leader is able to appeal to both.
 Conflict is inevitable, but walking away feeling hopeless and belittled doesn’t have to be.
 The next time you are facing conflict know that you are empowered and one step closer to best outcomes.
 We are one click and one call away to your most intelligent outcomes for success.
-For more conflict resolution helpful tips and to talk to our special trained conflict resolution psychologist in a complimentary consultation, find us at www.centerforworklife.com or call us at (407)340-1228.
+For more conflict resolution helpful tips and to talk to our special trained conflict resolution psychologist in a complimentary consultation, find us at www.centerforworklife.com.
 For more conflict resolution helpful tips and to talk to our specialty trained psychologist for a complimentary consultation.